DrSnuggly/kotor-ii-switch-modding/README.md

 ### Prerequisites

-- A computer (any OS, see notes below) to install mods with (mods cannot be installed directly on the Nintendo Switch).
+- A computer to install mods with — mods cannot be installed directly on the Nintendo Switch).
   - **NOTE**: this project currently ONLY works with Bash, which is available by default on Linux and macOS.
 For Windows, please use either [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (recommended)